Thank you for considering Wichita State University Speech-Language-Hearing Clinic for your Hearing Aid Purchase.

 Payment of the Hearing Aid(s)

 Half of the cost of the Hearing Aid(s) is required at the time the order is placed.
 (Hearing Aids are generally not covered by Insurance.)
-If you qualify for Medicaid or other Social Services, please let us know, as the Payment Procedure differs, and Prior Authorization is required.
+We do not currently accept Medicaid or other Social Service plans.

 The cost of Hearing Aids varies greatly, ranging from $700 - $3,000 per Hearing Aid, depending on style and technology.
 Each Hearing Aid comes with at least a one-year warranty, which includes a one-time loss & damage guarantee, and in-office service visits for one year at no charge.
 Visa & MasterCard Accepted.